 The PAUSE campaign is developed with the support of a committee of experts, which includes specialists in the prevention of cyberaddiction and the promotion of healthy habits for adolescents.
 A support network contributes to increasing the campaign’s reach and creates links with other initiatives.

 Despite PAUSE’s invitation to unplug, the Internet remains an indispensable tool to reach parents and young adults.
-The website provides information, tips and advice, a fun quiz for 18- to 24-year-olds, and a section for parents.
-A Facebook page and an Instagram account round out the communications ecosystem.
+The website features information, tips and advice, a blog for parents, as well as a section for youth with quizzes and a section for those working with young people.
+A Facebook and an Instagram page round out the communications ecosystem.

 On average, 18- to 24-year-olds spend nearly 4 hours online on their cell phones every day, for a total of 28 hours per week.

 In Quebec, 1 out of 5 young people show problematic Internet use.

 87% of Quebecers aged 18 to 24 own a smartphone.